[Skip to Content]

 What's It Like to Take Voxelotor?

-People who take voxelotor take it one time every day, with or without food.
-It comes either as a tablet to swallow or as a tablet to dissolve in liquid before drinking.
+• Type of medicine: It comes either as a tablet to swallow or as a tablet to dissolve in liquid before drinking.

 Does Voxelotor Cause Side Effects?